onthebusiness/harelang.org/content/tutorials/introduction.md

       Let's take a closer look at tagged unions in Hare.
 Tagged union types have three important properties: they are *commutative*, *associative*, and *reductive*.
-This is illustrated by the commented-out version of the "signed" type in the sample code &mdash; the order of types, inclusion of the same type more than once, or use of nested tagged unions has no effect on the final type.
+This is illustrated by the commented-out version of the "signed" type in the sample code&nbsp;&mdash; the order of types, inclusion of the same type more than once, or use of nested tagged unions has no effect on the final type.

       An exception to this occurs when using type aliases: a tagged union which contains a type alias referring to another tagged union does not reduce, unless you use the `...` operator.
 The "integer" and "numeric" types in our sample make use of this behavior.
-This reduces the size of the final type (by not nesting tagged unions), but is undesirable when the underlying representations should be distinct &mdash; two error types which are type aliases for `!void` would not be distinguishable if you used `...` to incorporate them into the same tagged union.
+This reduces the size of the final type (by not nesting tagged unions), but is undesirable when the underlying representations should be distinct&nbsp;&mdash; two error types which are type aliases for `!void` would not be distinguishable if you used `...` to incorporate them into the same tagged union.